shnatya/keep-track-of-flowers/README.md

 In order to **add** a new flower, push **Add**, then fill out the form.
 Such fields as flower name, type, height, subseason, and url image are necessary.

+If you upload pictures from Google Drive, then use Google Drive Image URL Converter, for example https://codepen.io/DrewJaynes/details/abJNNjb to convert the url.
+Also, make sure that a file's extension is jpg, but not HEIC.
+HEIC stands for High-Efficiency Image Container file and is usually created on Apple devices (iPad, iPhone).

 To **delete** a flower or flowers, check as many flowers as many you want to delete and push **Delete**.
 Flower/-(s) and its/their planting operations will be deleted from the planting_operations table too.

 To **update** a flower, push **Tools** in the upper right conner of each flower card.
 Update the flower and submit.